For More Information

 Food & Drink

-- Snack food is allowed in the Library, but smelly and noisy foods may not be brought in.
+- Light snack food is allowed in the Library, but smelly and noisy foods may not be brought in.

 - Drinks must be in spill-proof containers.